DataDog/integrations-core/sonarqube/README.md

 ### Components Discovery

-The user can configure the discovery functionality for components: `components_discovery`
+You can configure how your components are discovered with the `components_discovery` parameter.

 `limit`
 : Maximum number of items to be auto discovered.